Where does the term ‘Stockholm syndrome’ come from?

 In one attempt, police tried to gas the criminals out, which would have also gassed the hostages.
 They also sent in officers with guns focused on Olsson, though one of the hostages reportedly screamed at them not to shoot, for fear that an innocent person would be caught in the crosshairs, per The New Yorker.

-This action has been scrutinized and was interpreted to be some sort of love or affection, rather than a logical response to an entity that had already put their lives in danger.
+This action has been scrutinized and was interpreted to be some sort of love or affection, which ties back into the misconception of Stockholm syndrome, rather than a logical response to an entity that had already put their lives in danger.

 Once Olofsson made it to the bank, Olsson calmed down and began to relax around the captives.
 He showed them certain kindnesses, actions that allowed the hostages to feel as safe as they could in their position.

-Note: Editor’s note: This article was originally published on January 28, 2023.